goochjs/goochjs.github.io/_posts/2018-05-20-snowdonia.md

 In the morning, we had booked a minibus to take us from Rhyd Ddu to Aber Falls.
 This cost about £75 and took just under an hour.

 Once we'd been dropped off at the Aber Falls car park, we followed the main path south towards the falls.
 Before reaching them, just over a mile into the walk, we took a switchback path over a stile to the left.
 Looking up from the bottom, you can see on the hillside above where it sharply turns right again and crosses a scree field.
 At the end of this section, the path seems to disappear.
-We had sufficient faith to give it a go and far from disappearing, the scree path turned into a well-defined path among the rocks towards the top of the falls.
+We had sufficient faith to give it a go and far from disappearing, the scree path turned into a well-defined trail among the rocks towards the top of the falls.
 That said, there was one slippery step where everyone trod gingerly.

 Once past the rocks, we found ourselves at the bottom of another valley.
 The details in Trail magazine were a little bit vague at this point but the steep hillside to the right needed to be climbed.
 This was one of the really tough parts of the walk.
 It was a choice between walking further down the valley and then scrambling up rocks, heading directly up through the heather or otherwise trying to find a path winding up via the sheep tracks.
 I think we tried them all and none were easy.